 'Objectives' are mainly focused in three areas.
 The first is to ensure trade and investment liberalization.
 This is the most important objective for competition chapter.
 Because this is a chapter in FTAs, it must respond to the need of FTAs such as: Preventing the benefits of trade liberalization from being undermined (China-Korea), Prevent and proscribe anti-competitive practices that affect trade and investment between the Parties (China-EEU).
 The second objective is to promoting economic development.
 This is what we want get from FTAs.
-There are different expressions for this objective, such as promote economic efficiency, promote proper functioning of markets, promote sustainable economic development.
+There are different expressions for this objective, such as promote economic development.
 The third objective is to promote consumers welfare.
 This is common objective for most economies' competition laws.
 Many negotiations put this as an objective for competition chapter.
 Personal speaking, I think this objective is a little bit irrelevant to FTAs.
 But many think that promoting consumers' welfare is the ultimate aim for FTAs, therefore it is reasonable to list it as an objective.